Mapping L.A.

-Mapping L.A. is a project of the Los Angeles Times, beginning in 2009, to draw boundary lines for 158 cities and unincorporated places within Los Angeles County, California.
-It identified 114 neighborhoods within the City of Los Angeles and 42 unincorporated areas where the statistics were merged with those of adjacent cities.
+Mapping L.A. was a 2009 project of the Los Angeles Times.
+It identified 158 cities and unincorporated areas within Los Angeles County, California.
+It also drew boundary lines for 114 neighborhoods within the City of Los Angeles and 42 unincorporated areas where the statistics were merged with those of adjacent cities.

 History

 The project began in February 2009 with the posting online of the first version of boundary lines for 87 Los Angeles neighborhoods.
-The map was then "redrawn with the help of readers who agreed or disagreed with our initial boundaries."
+The map was then redrawn with the help of readers who agreed or disagreed with the initial boundaries.
 The Times said: "After reviewing this collective knowledge, Times staffers adjusted more than 100 boundaries, eliminated some names and added others."